psharma04/academic-kickstart/content/post/chemistry-introduction-to-quantitative-chemistry.md

 > The number of Carbon atoms in 12 grams of pure Carbon-12
 - This number is known as Avogadro's Constant, and is represented as \\(N_A\\)
 - This is equal to about \\(6.02214076\times 10^{23}\\) particles
+{{% alert note %}}
-  - NOTE: Particles, not atoms
+Note: Particles, not atoms.
-  - These particles can be anything: atoms, molecules, electrons, bricks, etc.
+These particles can be anything: atoms, molecules, electrons, bricks, etc.
+{{% /alert %}}
 - 1 Mole is a LOT.
 For some perspective, [Here's what would happen if you had 1 mole (the unit) of moles (the animal)](https://what-if.xkcd.com/4/)
 - On the periodic table, the atomic weight represents the number of grams per mole of a pure element
   - For example, on the periodic table, Hydrogen has an atomic mass of $1.008g/mol$